-Moreover, you can use a single physical interface.
+Moreover, you can use NIC that is not multiplexed.
 For details, refer to "2.2.4 Configuring single physical interface".

 Figure 1.2 NIC switching mode

 In Virtual NIC mode, communication is performed by generating a virtual interface so that multiple physical NICs (LAN cards) can be seen as one logical NIC.
 In this mode, switching transfer routes is controlled by exclusive use of redundant NICs.
 If one transmission route fails, ongoing communications will be switched to the other transmission route.
 There are no restrictions on remote systems to communicate with.